 Many cultures and traditions include the egg as a symbol in their celebrations, usually signifying rebirth and new beginnings.
-Kids and adults everywhere love to dye and decorate eggs each spring, so today we”ll look at some natural techniques for dyeing your eggs.
-Using plant-based materials ensures safe and healthy egg-dyeing fun.
+Kids love to dye and decorate eggs each spring, and using plant-based materials ensures safe and healthy egg-dyeing fun.

-First, decide whether you will hard-boil your eggs for dyeing, or use blown-out eggs.
+First, decide whether you will hard-boil your eggs for dyeing, or if you’ll use blown-out eggs.

-• If you blow out the eggs before dyeing, you can use them to make quiche.
-You can also freeze them in an airtight container and they will keep for up to four months.
+• If you blow out the eggs before dyeing, you can use them to make quiche or scrambled eggs.
+You can also freeze them in an airtight container pre-cooked and they’ll keep for up to four months.
+(Here’s a quick video how-to.)

-• If you use hard-boiled eggs, make sure they are never out of the fridge for more than four hours if you intend to eat them later.
+• If you use hard-boiled eggs, make sure they’re never out of the fridge for more than four hours if you intend to eat them later.

-In addition to eggs, you will need white vinegar, water, and your veggies, fruits, and spices for colors.
-Don”t The Gala Barrier Casinos in Aberdeen, Bristol, Cardiff, Stockton-on-Tees and Gibraltar, including its non-operating licenses for that Town of Westminster (London) and Dundee, are no more inside the scope of this original agreement. leave out the vinegar – it is a necessary fixative, ensuring that the color will adhere to the eggs.
+In addition to eggs, you’ll need white vinegar, water, and your veggies, fruits, and spices for colors.
+Don’t leave out the vinegar—it is a necessary fixative, ensuring that the color will adhere to the eggs.

-(choose one or two option from each color; you don”t need to use them all)
+Choose one or two options from each color; you don’t need to use them all.

 • grated beets